IARCbioinfo/R-tricks/README.md

 num_files=as.numeric(system('ls -l | wc -l',intern = TRUE))
 ```

 If the output is more than a single line and you want to load it in a data frame, you can use the function `pipe()` instead of system.
-For example the following unix line returns the names of the files and their sizes in the current directory:
+For example the following **bash command** returns the names of the files and their sizes in the current directory:
 ```bash
 ls -l | tail -n +2 | awk '{print $9"\t"$5}'
 ```